jadecobra/python_tdd_exercises/source/data_structures/none/none.rst

 * Two from :ref:`the inheritance chapter<everything is an object>`:

-  * :ref:`assertIsInstance<another way to test if something is an instance of a class>` which checks if something is :ref:`an instance of a given class<how to test if something is an instance of a class>`
+  * :ref:`assertIsInstance<another way to test if something is an instance>` which checks if something is :ref:`an instance of a given class<how to test if something is an instance>`
-  * :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>` which checks if something is :ref:`NOT an instance of a given class<how to test if something is NOT an instance of a class>`
+  * :ref:`assertNotIsInstance<another way to test if something is NOT an instance>` which checks if something is :ref:`NOT an instance of a given class<how to test if something is NOT an instance>`

-  to show that :ref:`None<what is None?>` is not an :ref:`instance<how to test if something is an instance of a class>` of the other :ref:`basic types<data structures>`.
+  to show that :ref:`None<what is None?>` is not an :ref:`instance<how to test if something is an instance>` of the other :ref:`basic types<data structures>`.

 * And two new `assert methods`_ for :ref:`None<what is None?>`: